hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/start_posting.md

 **Variables:**

-- `MODE = 'dev'`: A variable indicating the execution mode (likely for debugging or production).
+- ``: A variable indicating the execution mode (likely for debugging or production).
 - `filenames`, `excluded_filenames`: Lists defining the JSON file paths for different target groups.
 - `campaigns`: A list of campaign types.
 - `d`: An instance of the `Driver` class (the WebDriver).